jkeger/seagen/README.md

 + Fresh-start profile functions also need to have infrastructure for discontinuities and the necessary iterating of shell thicknesses to match the particle-shell and profile boundaries.
++ Basic full particle sphere generation now working!
+Only for a single layer and no boundary matching so far.

 ## Contributing